ohbm-dic/ohbm-dic.github.io/content/kidsreview/2024/english/english.md

     </figure>
 {{< /gallery >}}

 Martina Min BSc, is an incoming Master’s student in Neuroscience at the Cumming School of Medicine, University of Calgary.
-Her research focuses on maternal psychological distress during pregnancy and children’s brain white matter and language development.s
+Her research focuses on maternal psychological distress during pregnancy and children’s brain white matter and language developments.

 <!-- ### Official Trailer